 Consider setting aside a few moments at the end of each day or week to record your symptoms.

 If your vision symptoms are worsening, connect with your ophthalmologist right away to see what’s going on.
-According to the National Eye Institute, an eye care professional can test you for DME and vision damage using the following diagnostic tools:
+According to the

 - Visual acuity test.
 This test involves trying to read letters from a standardized chart.

 - Dilated eye exam.
 This exam involves drops placed on the eyes to dilate the pupils to help the ophthalmologist check for disease in the retina.

 - Optical coherence tomography.
 During this procedure. an eye care professional will use a special light and camera to check the severity of swelling in the macula.